Jay Hayes (center) at the Super Bowl.

 The game has taken enough of a hold that one of Russia's biggest celebrities, Tash Sarkisyan ("the Jay Leno of Russia"), has become such a fan that he has joined the broadcasts.

 "They're very well informed.
 They knew we had made the playoffs and they were asking me about our D-line," Hayes says.
-"I told them Geno (Atkins) made the Pro Bowl and three of our guys (Atkins, Jon Fanene and
+"I told them Geno (Atkins) made the Pro Bowl and three of our guys (Atkins, Jon Fanene and Michael Johnson) were all in the top 50 in the NFL in sacks and Carlos Dunlap and Robert Geathers were almost there."

 The audience followed closely enough that someone thought they said four Bengals defensive linemen went to the Pro Bowl instead of just four Bengals.
 Something must have got lost in translation because Pisetsky was pretty sure he made clear the difference.
 But it heartens him that the audience is all ears.